walterrowe/magick-frames/README.md

 - 900 pixels wide and 250 pixels tall
 - use a transparent background
 - save your logo image files as PNG files
-- place your logos in your Pictures folder
 - make a light colored logo for dark mattes and image areas (`watermark_light.png`)
 - make a dark colored logo for light mattes and image areas (`watermark_dark.png`)
+- place your logos in your Pictures folder
+- DEFAULT: the default watermark logo filename in `frame_it` is `~/Pictures/watermark_dark.png`

 ## Install ImageMagick

 Installation and use of this package requires saving AppleScript scripts as macOS droplets, installing the open source [ImageMagick](https://imagemagick.org/) software using a tool such as [Home Brew](https://brew.sh/), and using a macOS Terminal or Linux shell window to copy a script to your system's /usr/local/bin directory.

-## Configure and Copy `frame_it` Shell Script
+## Install The Shell Script

 Edit the [frame_it](frame_it) shell script and set default label text (`label1`, `label2`) and logo file (`watermark`).
 Copy the edited [frame_it](frame_it) shell script into your system's /usr/local/bin folder.